-The accompanying condensed consolidated financial statements are unaudited, but, in the opinion of the management of Network-1 Technologies, Inc. (the "Company"), contain all adjustments consisting only of normal recurring items which the Company considers necessary for the fair presentation of the Company's financial position as of March 31, 2023, and the results of its operations and comprehensive loss for the three month periods ended March 31, 2022, changes in stockholders' equity for the three month periods ended March 31, 2023 and March 31, 2023 and March 31, 2022, and its cash flows for the three month periods ended March 31, 2023 and March 31, 2022.
+The accompanying condensed consolidated financial statements are unaudited, but, in the opinion of the management of Network-1 Technologies, Inc. (the "Company"), contain all adjustments consisting only of normal recurring items which the Company considers necessary for the fair presentation of the Company's financial position as of March 31, 2024, and the results of its operations, changes in stockholders' equity, and its cash flows for the three month periods ended March 31, 2024 and March 31, 2023.
 The unaudited condensed consolidated financial statements included herein have been prepared in accordance with the accounting principles generally accepted in the United States of America (U.S. GAAP) for interim financial information and the instructions to Form 10-Q and Regulation S-X. Accordingly, certain information and footnote disclosures normally included in the consolidated financial statements prepared in accordance with U.S. GAAP may have been omitted pursuant to such rules and regulations, although management believes that the disclosures are adequate to make the information presented not misleading.
-These unaudited condensed consolidated financial statements for the year ended December 31, 2022 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 30, 2023.
-The results of operations for the three months ended March 31, 2023 are not necessarily indicative of the results of operations to be expected for the full year.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2023 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 8, 2024.
+The results of operations for the three months ended March 31,2024 are not necessarily indicative of the results of operations to be expected for the full year.

-The accompanying unaudited condensed consolidated financial statements include accounts of the Company and its wholly-owned subsidiaries, Mirror Worlds Technologies, LLC. and HFT Solutions, LLC.
+The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Mirror Worlds Technologies, LLC and HFT Solutions, LLC.
 All intercompany balances and transactions have been eliminated in consolidation.